Relictual slender salamander

 The relictual slender salamander (Batrachoseps relictus) is a species of salamander in the family Plethodontidae.

 It is endemic to California, found only a small area in Kern County, California.

 Distribution

 This salamander's range is on Breckenridge Mountain located on the western slopes of the southern Sierra Nevada, east of the lower Kern River canyon in Kern County.
-Much of what was formerly known as the relictual slender salamander has now gone over to the Greenhorn Mountains slender salamander (Batrachoseps altasierrae), the Fairview slender salamander (Batrachoseps bramei) and the Kern Plateau slender salamander (Batrachoseps robustus).
+Much of what was formerly known as the relictual slender salamander is now attributed to the Greenhorn Mountains slender salamander (Batrachoseps altasierrae), the Fairview slender salamander (Batrachoseps bramei) and the Kern Plateau slender salamander (Batrachoseps robustus).